 COVID-19 Connect Care Workflows

-Please see the COVID-19 Content page for information about testing, assessment, treatment guidance, order sets, documentation and other supports specifically designed to address the needs of COVID care, and the COVID-19 Resources page for links to supporting clinical guidance and protocols.
+Please see the COVID-19 Content page for more information about testing, assessment, treatment guidance, order sets, documentation and other supports specifically designed for COVID-19 care.
+A COVID-19 Resources page gathers links to clinical guidance and protocols.

 Ordering COVID-19 Tests

 Reviewing Test Results

 Connect Care COVID-19 documentation tools include a text block that gathers information related to test results, serology and immunization events.
 This appears in the COVID-19 Sidebar as well as within COVID-19 documentation templates and can be inserted into any documentation (or personalization) using ".COVIDSTATUS".

 COVID-19 vaccination status is important to document, as it affects a number of other COVID-19 workflows.
 Finding immunization records, and documenting where gaps need to be filled, matches workflows for other vaccination types.
 There are a few unique considerations for COVID-19 immunizations:

 Most COVID-19 vaccinations administered in Alberta will appear in Netcare before appearing weeks later in Connect Care (delays are decreasing).

 Vaccinations administered outside Alberta, and some within-Alberta administrations, are recorded only if formally validated using an online self-serve tool for Albertans.
 Persons without an Alberta Health Care card are not able to use this validation pathway.

 Connect Care emergency workflows use a screening questionnaire that includes checking self-reported COVID-19 immunization status.
 This information can help identify persons whose information is not yet entered to Netcare or Connect care.
 Self-reported status is defined as follows: